PhilT/nixos-files/README.md

 ## TODO

-[ ] Make ./bootstrap use the generated configuration for the first install [ ] Move all env config secrets to secrets/ (e.g. common/, darko/, spruce/, plus any I missed) [ ] Neomutt (Email client)
+[ ] Make ./bootstrap use the generated configuration for the first install [ ] Get rid of minimal_template and see if I can load vars through machine specific config [ ] Move all env config secrets to secrets/ (e.g. common/, darko/, spruce/, plus any I missed) [ ] Neomutt (Email client)
     [x] Basic functionality working